-She has published articles and book chapters on topics including faculty practice, patient outcomes, quality and safety, and informatics.
-Dr. Barton is a member of the 2005 cohort of the Robert Wood Johnson Executive Nurse Fellows, and serves as an advisor to a group of 2009 fellows.
-During the fellowship, she served as a fellow on the Sullivan Alliance to Transform America’s Health Professions.
-In addition she is the National Nursing Faculty Advisor for the Josiah Macy Jr, Foundation/IHI Open School initiative, Retooling for Quality and Safety.
-She is currently chair-elect of the Board of the National Nursing Centers Consortium and past-chair of AACN’s Practice Leadership Network.
-She is a member of Sigma Theta Tau International, the American Nurses Association, and the American Medical Informatics Association.
-She was elected to membership as a Distinguished Practitioner in the National Academies of Practice (1998) and is a Fellow in the Western Academy of Nursing (2007).
+Barton is currently chair of the Board of the National Nursing Centers Consortium and is on the National Advisory Committee for the Duke/Johnson & Johnson Nurse Leadership Program.
+She is a member of Sigma Theta Tau International, the American Nurses Association and the American Medical Informatics Association.
+Barton is a Fellow in the National League for Nursing Academy of Nurse Educators and serves as Associate Editor for the Journal of Nursing Education.
+She was elected to membership as a Distinguished Practitioner in the National Academies of Practice (1998) and is a Fellow in the Western Academy of Nursing (2007) and the American Academy of Nursing (2010).
 Awards include recognition as an Emerging Leader in the University of Colorado system (2004-05) and the Chancellor’s Recognition for Promoting and Supporting Diversity (2003 and 2007).
 In addition, she has received alumni awards from the University of Toledo (2005) and the University of Florida (2007).